marctorsoc/marctorsoc.github.io/_posts/2017-11-06-python-tips-tricks.md

   <span style="font-family: 'courier new', courier, monospace;">sudo apt install python-ipython</span>
 </p>

-<p style="text-align: justify;">It's not an error, since last versions, apt-get has been simplified to just [apt](https://itsfoss.com/apt-vs-apt-get-difference/).
+<p style="text-align: justify;">Hey, it's not a mistake. , since last versions, apt-get has been simplified to just <a href="https://itsfoss.com/apt-vs-apt-get-difference/">apt</a>.
 The advantages of ipython w.r.t. classical python shell are many, let's enumerate some:</p>

   * <p style="text-align: justify;">As in a unix terminal, you can autocomplete and see suggestions using the tab command.
 Something really appreciated when introducing filenames, names of variables, etc.</p>
   * <p style="text-align: justify;">Using the alt key, ipython allows to move the cursor word by word.
 This feature is not available (at least in my Mac) when using the classical python shell</p>